aragon/aragon-cli/docs/Main-commands.md

 It uses [aragen](https://github.com/aragon/aragen) for setting up the snapshot from which the chain starts.
 At any point `aragon devchain --reset` can be run which will reset the devchain to the original snapshot.

-This snapshot contains a local instance of ENS, the first-party [Aragon apps](https://github.com/aragon/aragon-apps) published to aragonPM (e.g. `voting.aragonpm.eth` or `token-manager.aragonpm.eth`) and the first-party [DAO Templates](https://github.com/aragon/dao-kits) (e.g. `bare-template.aragonpm.eth`).
+This snapshot contains a local instance of ENS, the first-party [Aragon apps](https://github.com/aragon/aragon-apps) published to aragonPM (e.g. `voting.aragonpm.eth` or `token-manager.aragonpm.eth`) and the first-party [DAO Templates](https://github.com/aragon/dao-templates) (e.g. `bare-template.aragonpm.eth`).

 Devchains can be started on different ports and will keep their state independent from other chains.

 Options:

 - `--reset`: Resets the devchain to the snapshot.
 - `--port`: The port number where the devchain will be started.
+Defaults to `8545`.
+- `--network-id`: Network id to connect with.
+- `--block-time`: Specify blockTime in seconds for automatic mining.
+- `--gas-limit`: Block gas limit.
+Must be specified as a hex string.
+- `--accounts`: Number of accounts to print.
 - `--verbose`: Enable verbose output.
 Similar to ganache-cli.

 > **Note**<br>